This super easy method to making chicken soup takes less than 30 minutes and is as warm and comforting as a hug from your favorite person.

 Ingredients

-- 4 or 5 cloves of chopped fresh garlic
+- 4 or 5 cloves of fresh garlic

 - 1 tablespoon of mustard (I used a grainy brown mustard)

-- 3 - 4 cups of chicken or vegetable broth, OR a tablespoon of Better than Bouillon chicken or vegetable base plus 3 - 4 cups of water
+- 4-6 cups of chicken or vegetable broth, OR Better than Bouillon chicken base mixed with water

-- 1 tablespoon of lemon juice or vinegar (white wine or rice vinegar), more to taste
+- 1 tablespoon of lemon juice or white wine vinegar, more to taste

-- For serving (optional): A drizzle of extra virgin olive oil and some shredded parmesan cheese
+- For serving (optional): A handful of chopped fresh herbs (I used Italian parsley) and shredded parmesan cheese

 Instructions